Mohammad-Momany/DOM-form-validation/README.md

 ## DOM Form Validator

->Create a validition form use Document Object Model(DOM).
+>Create a validation form using the Document Object Model (DOM)..

 > Use fo check all inputs and confirm that:
 1. Not empty